What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 3. Road Conditions

 Transporting goods over land often means contending with a variety of road conditions.
-The state of a highway plays a significant role in the overall safety and timeliness of a shipment.
+The state of a highway plays a role in the safety of a shipment.
+While it really isn’t something you can control, it’s still good to be aware of what dangers these can pose.

 • Loose gravel